Next Adventure

 Next Adventure is an outdoor sports retail company based in Portland, Oregon, United States.
 It was founded in 1997, and later opened three other locations in the Portland metropolitan area.
-After planning to close the business in late 2025, the owners sold it to local investors in October.
+After planning to close the business in late 2025 and selling it to local investors in October, the original owners returned to the business in June 2026.

 History

 Next Adventure was opened in July 1997 by Deek Heykamp and Bryan Knudsen on Southeast Grand Avenue, Portland, Oregon.
 The two were longtime friends and outdoor recreation enthusiasts, and worked in Seattle to gain experience before starting their business.
 They collected gear from garage sales and thrift stores, investing in inventory.
 80 percent of the store's inventory consisted of used items at its opening.
 By 1999, Jim Hill of The Oregonian reported that the business was "growing modestly"; the store had made in revenue in 1998, with a six- to eight-percent profit margin.